MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.4.0/context-persistence.md

 ## Creating, selecting, renaming, and removing contexts

-To create a context, you must be logged in to Azure.
-The `Connect-AzureRmAccount` cmdlet (or its alias, `Login-AzureRmAccount`) sets the default context used by subsequent Azure PowerShell cmdlets, and allows you to access any tenants or subscriptions allowed by your login credentials.
+To create a context, you must be signed in to Azure.
+The `Connect-AzureRmAccount` cmdlet (or its alias, `Login-AzureRmAccount`) sets the default context used by subsequent Azure PowerShell cmdlets, and allows you to access any tenants or subscriptions allowed by your credentials.

-To add a new context after login, use `Set-AzureRmContext` (or its alias, `Select-AzureRmSubscription`).
+To add a new context after sign in, use `Set-AzureRmContext` (or its alias, `Select-AzureRmSubscription`).

 ```azurepowershell-interactive